About this day

 Jon Rich will explore presentations of aspects of tragedy in terms of literary genres and of the tensions produced by the conflict between expectation and what actually happens.

 Jon Rich taught English for many years.
 He has been a Senior Examiner for over thirty years and is also a Moderator for NEA and Examiner for Classical Civilisation.

 Comparing and Linking Texts Across Genre and Time Pamela Bickley, Lecturer, Teacher and Textbook Author

 Dr Pamela Bickley will draw on the set drama texts (Shakespeare and Miller) to suggest connections across genre and time.
 She will consider how far ideas of tragedy are subject to change, drawing on a range of critical interpretations.

 About Pamela Bickley

-Dr Pamela Bickley is an English subject expert with decades of English Literature teaching experience at A-level and undergraduate level.
-She is the author of a number of books on Shakespeare, early modern drama and contemporary fiction.
-She is a trustee of the English Association.
+Dr Pamela Bickley is an English subject expert and trustee of the English Association.
+She is the author of several books on Shakespeare, early modern drama and contemporary fiction.